powsybl/powsybl.github.io/pages/download/index.md

 Download a basic PowSyBl distribution to start using features such as running a loadflow or converting an electrical grid file from one format to another.

-PowSyBl distributions are functional on Windows and on Linux.
-It should also work on MacOS.
+PowSyBl distributions are functional on Windows, Linux and MacOS.

 To install this basic PowSyBl distribution on your local machine, go to our [installation guide](../documentation/user/index.md#installation-from-binaries).